Taxes and shipping calculated at checkout

-At the 2020 Masters of the American West, Pinkham received the Thomas Moran Memorial Award, Sponsored by Lois Rice, for his painting Winter’s Snow Melt.
+At the 2020 Masters of the American West, Pinkham received the Thomas Moran Memorial Award for his painting Winter’s Snow Melt.
 At the 2018 Masters he received the Artist’s Choice Award.
 In 2014 he received the Red Smith Best of Show, Gold Medal, at the National Museum of Wildlife Art’s Western Visions Miniatures and More Show & Sale.
 In 2009 he received the Gold Medal for Best of Show at the California Art Club’s 98th Annual Gold Medal Juried Exhibition, and he won the Gold Medal, Best of Show Award at the 2008 Maynard Dixon Country Invitational.

-Pinkham and his work have been featured in American Artist, Art of the West, Fine Art Connoisseur, Southwest Art, Western Art & Architecture, and Western Art Collector.
-His works are in the permanent collections the Autry Museum of the American West, the Carnegie Art Museum, and the Los Angeles County Museum of Art (LACMA).
-He is both a Signature Artist Member and a board member of the California Art Club.
-Pinkham also is a Signature Member of Oil Painters of America.
+Pinkham and his work have been featured in American Artist, Art of the West, Fine Art Connoisseur (first landscape artist on the cover), Southwest Art, Western Art & Architecture, and Western Art Collector.
+His works are in the permanent collections of the Autry Museum of the American West, the Carnegie Art Museum, and the Los Angeles County Museum of Art (LACMA).
+He is both a Signature Artist Member and a board member of the California Art Club, and a Signature Member of Oil Painters of America.

 Daniel W. Pinkham is represented by American Legacy Fine Arts, Pasadena, California; and Wood River Fine Arts, Ketchum, Idaho.